 Having a website with your own domain name legitimizes your business.
-Not having a website, having a free one, or only a free social media profile doesn’t inspire confidence in your commitment to your business or customers.
+Not having a website or at least a page on your own domain that you control may say to your potential customer that you aren’t committed enough.
 It doesn’t even have to be elaborate, just informative and well designed.
 Luckily, it is easy to create a website with a content management system, such as WordPress, and a theme to make it look decent.
 Having a website says that you are serious, you are confident in your abilities, and you have invested in the success of your business.

 Your site is available online 24 x 7.
 While you are unavailable, sleeping, or on vacation, your website is open for business.
 It will still be there answering questions, collecting leads and making sales.
 Anyone searching online for a solution that you provide can find the solution with your business at any time of the day.